SurferMonkey/surfermonkey.widget.v1.github.io/README.md

 ![SurferMonkey Logo](./src/Images/SurferMonkey.png)

-### SurferMonkey Widget Integration Guide
+# SurferMonkey Widget Integration Guide
-**Intent based Privacy, Compliance, Agnostic Actions and Cross-chain intents** Welcome to the SurferMonkey Widget Integration Guide!
+**Intent based Privacy, Compliance, Agnostic Actions and Cross-chain intents**
+<br> Welcome to the SurferMonkey Widget Integration Guide!
 This document provides you with step-by-step instructions to integrate the SurferMonkey Widget, allowing your application to facilitate anonymous and compliant blockchain transactions across multiple blockchains effortlessly.

 ## Quick Start
 Integrating the SurferMonkey Widget is straightforward.
 Follow these steps to get started:

-# Step 1: Import the Widget
+### Step 1: Import the Widget
 Embed the widget directly into your HTML or React application:

 ```javascript